-The molecular weight that can be determined by SDS-PAGE analysis of the expressed enzyme is 45 KD, and the protein can be determined to be phytase by Western blot.
+The molecular weight that can be determined by SDS-PAGE analysis of the expressed enzyme is 45 KD, and the protein can be determined as phytase by Western blot.

 Fig.6.
 Expected results 2: SDS-PAGE image of predicted expression product.